picosh/official-blog/patch-requests-ep1.md

 account and then login.
 This adds quite a bit of friction for a self-hosted solution, not only for an external contributor, but also for the code owner who has to provision the infra.
 Often times they also have to fork the repo within the code forge before submitting a PR.
-That seem silly.
+Then they never make a contribution ever again and keep a forked repo around forever.
+That seems silly.

 # Introducing Patch Requests (PR)